Accreditations

 Statement of Educational Effectiveness

-Memphis Theological Seminary is committed to educating and sustaining men and women for ordained and lay Christian ministry in the church and the world through shaping and inspiring lives devoted to scholarship, piety and justice.
+Memphis Theological Seminary is committed to educating and sustaining men and women for ordained and lay Christian ministry in the church and the world through shaping and inspiring lives devoted to scholarship, piety, and justice.
 To that end, Memphis Theological Seminary regularly evaluates its academic programs in light of these goals.
-Further, the ATS and SACSCOC call for all accredited schools to post public statements of educational effectiveness.
-To do so Memphis Theological Seminary has assembled data from student demographics, graduation and placement rates, default rates from our graduates who participate in the Federal Student Loan Program, and various student surveys regarding satisfaction with Memphis Theological Seminary’s programs and the post-graduation experience.
+Further, ATS and SACSCOC call for all accredited schools to post public statements of educational effectiveness.
+To do so, Memphis Theological Seminary has assembled data from faculty demographics, as well as student demographics, graduation and placement rates, default rates from our graduates who participate in the Federal Student Loan Program, and various student surveys regarding satisfaction with Memphis Theological Seminary’s programs and the post-graduation experience.

 Faculty and Student Demographics and Diversity